Putnami

 Reusable patterns for building applications.

-Frameworks define how apps are written.
+Frameworks define how apps are written — same architectural principles, language-native implementations.

-Frameworks are provided by extensions.
 You compose only the frameworks your app needs.

 Frameworks may have their own internal extension systems.
 Those are framework concerns, not Putnami concepts.